bobbeli/sbb-ticket-audit-frontend/README.md

-# SBB Money Saver
+# SBB Ticket Audit
-This Projects provides all Front-End functionality for the SBB Money Saver App.
-The App allows you to summerize your spendings on online ticket purchasing.
+This Projects provides all Frontend functionality for the SBB Ticket Audit App.
+The App allows you to summerize your spendings on online SBB purchasing.

+## What it does
+You receive a confirmation E-Mail for every bought online SBB Ticket.
+This App gathers all the Data together and provides a readable summary of all your purchases.
+Therefore, the [Server Application](https://github.com/gnochi/sbb-ticket-audit-api) needs to have access on your Mail Accout (by now, only Google Mail Accounts are considered).
+At the end of the day, the App should answer the question if you should buy a Generalabonnement or not.

 ## Pre Requirements
 Install Node `https://nodejs.org/en` and all in this Project required Dependencies `npm install`.